Joshua-1248/Xemu-Cheat-Engine-And-Trainer-/XEMU_REFACTOR_PLAN.md

    pass so it doesn't muddy a "pure move" diff.
 4. **Preservation constraint carried forward:** no modification of original game data at any point in the pipeline.
+5. **Added after the cross-platform round:** where a bug is fixed in one of the duplicated subsystems, fix it in both copies in the same commit and say so in the message.
+The two page maps drifted because that did not happen.

 ---